sbergercnmc/duonovo/README.md

                             Path to file to write output vcf [Optional: Default appends _duoNovo to input vcf]
       -z, --compress_output
-                            Compress output, append .bgz to filename, and tabix index [default FALSE]
+                            Logical value specifying whether to compress output, append .bgz to filename, and tabix index [default TRUE]

-### Understanding *duoNovo* outputs
+### The output of *duoNovo*

-*duoNovo* outputs a vcf file filtered and annotated based on its inputs.
-The vcf INFO column has several annotations added.
-These include: … - **phasing\_proband, a string describing the Phasing for proband. - **phasing\_parent, a string describing the Phasing for parent. - **depth\_proband, an integer describing the Depth for proband. - **depth\_parent, an integer describing Depth for parent - **GQ\_proband, an integer describing Genotype quality for proband - **GQ\_parent, an integer describing Genotype quality for parent - **duoNovo\_classification, a string with the DuoNovo classification - **supporting\_hamming\_distance, an integer describing Supporting Hamming distance - **supporting\_counts\_het\_hom, an integer describing the Supporting counts (het-hom) - **supporting\_counts\_het\_het, an integer describing the Supporting counts (het-het) - **supporting\_counts\_hom\_het, an integer describing the Supporting counts (hom-het) - **QC\_fail\_step, a string describing the QC fail step (NA for variants that passed QC) - **n\_de\_novo\_left\_orientation\_same\_PS, an integer describing Total number of de novo variants in left orientation and same phasing set (NA for non-de novo variants or de novo varia nts in right orientation) - **n\_de\_novo\_right\_orientation\_same\_PS, an integer describing Total number of de novo variants in right orientation and same phasing set (NA for non-de novo variants or de novo var iants in left orientation) …
+*duoNovo* outputs a `GRanges` containing all candidate variants tested for *de novo* status.
+This `GRanges` is a subset of the `rowRanges` corresponding to the input LRS VCF, but contains additional metadata columns.
+If an output vcf is written, these columns are part of the vcf INFO.
+Variant classification by *duoNovo* (as *de novo*, present on the haplotype inherited from the non-sequenced parent, or uncertain) is provided in a column named `duoNovo_classification`.
+Some of the other metadata columns are self-explanatory, and provide information about the phasing of the proband and the parent, the sequencing depth, and GQ.
+Additional columns include:

+- **QC_fail_step**, which describes the specific QC step that variants that didn’t pass QC failed (NA for variants that passed QC)
+- **supporting_hamming_distance**, an integer corresponding to the minimum of the two Hamming distances between proband haplotype block not containing the candidate variant and the two parental haplotype block.
+This supports the non-IBD status of these haplotype blocks.
+- **supporting_counts_het_hom**, an integer corresponding to the number of positions that went into the Hamming distance calculation where the proband is heterozygous and the parent is homozygous (see the Methods section of the preprint for details)
+- **supporting_counts_het_het**, an integer corresponding to the number of positions that went into the Hamming distance calculation where both the proband and the parent heterozygous (see preprint Methods)
+- **supporting_counts_hom_het**, an integer corresponding to the number of positions that went into the Hamming distance calculation where the proband is homozygous and the parent is heterozygous (see preprint Methods)
+- **n_de_novo_left_orientation_same_PS**, an integer corresponding to
+  the total number of *de novo* variants in the left orientation and same haplotype block (NA for non- *de novo* variants or *de novo* variants in the right orientation).
+- **n_de_novo_right_orientation_same_PS**, an integer corresponding to
+  the total number of *de novo* variants in the right orientation and same haplotype block (NA for non- *de novo* variants or *de novo* variants in the left orientation).

 ### Interpretation of *duoNovo* results

-Calls generated by *duoNovo* should be evaluated for variant quality, sequence quality, and regional quality.
+Classifications generated by *duoNovo* should be evaluated according to variant quality, sequence quality, and regional quality.
-In our testing, we acheived a high positive predictive value for variants with a GQ \> 40.
-We currently recommend excluding variants annotated as falling within a “Genome in a Bottle” annotated “Problematic Region” which had higher false positive rates.
-We also recommend careful evaluation of variants in phase blocks with more than 1 *de novo* variatn call as these also may include more false positives.
-Finally, we note that variants which are absent from gnomAD have a higher pretest probability of being *de novo* and thus has a higher posivite predictive value for these rare variants.
+In our testing, we used GQ \> 40.
+We recommend excluding variants within “Genome in a Bottle” annotated “Problematic Regions”, as these have higher false positive rates in our evaluation.
+We also recommend careful evaluation of variants in haplotype blocks with more than 1 *de novo* variant classification as we have found that these also may include more false positives.
+Finally, we note that variants which are absent from gnomAD have a higher pretest probability of being *de novo* and thus *duoNovo* has a higher positive predictive value for these rare variants.

 ### *duoNovo* performance

-We systematically evaluated *duoNovo*’s performance on a cohort of 40 trios which we used to construct 80 duos (40 proband-father and 40 proband-mother).
+We systematically evaluated *duoNovo*’s performance on a cohort of 40 trios which we used to construct 80 duos (40 father-proband and 40 mother-proband duos).
 Details about its performance will be posted shortly (preprint coming soon).